 Simulations are performed based on the common test conditions for neural-network-based video coding technology for AI configurations [7].

 Table 2 and Table 3 show the AI performances of partial convolution with over-parameterization model in compared against NNVC-8.0 VTM for SADL fp32 and SADL int16.
 Table 4 and Table 5 show the AI performances of partial convolution with over-parameterization model in compared against LOP1 for SADL fp32 and SADL int16.
-It is noted that the encoder and decoder time ratiomay be not reliable.
+It is noted that the encoder time ratio may be not reliable.

 Table 2 AI performance of Partial Convolution + Over-parameterization (SADL, fp32)